ThomasBourany/thomasbourany.github.io/_pages/research.md

 ---
 layout: archive
-title: "Research"
+title: "Research & Work in progress"
 permalink: /research/
 author_profile: true
 ---

-# Work in progress

 ## **The Inequality of Climate Change and Optimal Energy Policy**.
 In progress, 2023